• Selling Mineral Rights

 2. Locate the Property using a GIS

-Each state’s oil and gas regulatory agency has an online GIS that can be used to locate a property via a legal description.
+Each state’s oil and gas regulatory agency has an interactive GIS map that can be used to locate a property via a legal description.

 Once you have located your minerals, you can see the wells on your property as well as the offset activity in nearby tracts of land.